creatures-sh/creatures.sh/src/content/blog/the-importance-of-vim-keybindings.md

 And to finish this article with a joke:
 > _Vim is not just a text editor, it's a way of life.
 It's a philosophy.
 It's a way of thinking.
 It's a way of being.
 It's a way of life._

 Thanks for reading and I hope you learned something new today.
-If you have any questions or comments, feel free to join the creatures.dev Discord server and ask away.
-I'll be happy to help you out.
+If you have any questions or comments, feel free to ask me on my socials.
+I'll be happy to answer them.